19 People Who Won Oscars For Their First Movie

 4. Katina Paxinou

 Greek actress Katina Paxinou also peaked early.
-She honed her acting skills on stage, even when her parents disowned her.
+She honed her acting skills on stage, even when her parents disowned her for her career choice.
 When Paxinou finally got in front of a movie camera in the 1943 film For Whom the Bell Tolls, she won Best Supporting Actress.

 5. Harold Russell